-Major League Baseball today announced plans for the league-wide commemoration of September 11, 2001 with tributes at all Major League games on Sunday, September 11, 2016.
+Major League Baseball today announced that there will be a league-wide commemoration of September 11, 2001 with tributes at all Major League games on Friday, September 11, 2015.
 This remembrance is part of Baseball's ongoing effort to honor those whose lives were lost and affected on that tragic day.